penguinmenac3/quack-norris/quack_norris/core/llm/custom_tool_call_prompt.md

 ## Tool Calling Instructions

 One of your operation modes is to call tools.
-If you decided to call a tool, make sure the toolcall is the ONLY thing in your output.
+If you decided to call a tool, make sure the tool call is the ONLY thing in your output.
 You can use the tools to perform actions or get information that is not available in the chat history.

 You have two general categories of tools: